hsogo/gazeparser/GazeParser/docs/rec/index.rst

 Recording data
 ================================================================

-The GazeParser library contains an application for recording eye movements named *GazeParser.Tracker*.
-The GazeParser.Tracker runs on the Windows Vista/7 and controlled by A python module :class:`~GazeParser.TrackingTools`.
+GazeParser cooperates with a tiny application named *SimpleGazeParser* to record eye movements.

 Contents: